Two Ways That Sex Addiction Is a Spiritual Problem

 ADDICTION AS A “SPIRITUAL MALADY”

-Moreover, the 12th step of all 12-step programs that I know of promises the addict a “spiritual awakening” if he actively works the program.
+Moreover, the 12th step of all 12-step programs promises the addict a “spiritual awakening” if they actively work the program.
 But what exactly do 12-step programs like AA mean when they describe addiction as a “spiritual malady”?
-And is addiction a spiritual problem?
+And is addiction really a spiritual problem?

 The short answer?
 You bet it is.
 But there’s more to the story.
-So let’s dive in.
+So let’s dive in—with a lens of Christian counseling for addiction for those seeking healing through biblical principles and a spiritual foundation.

 AA’S TAKE ON ADDICTION AS A “SPIRITUAL MALADY”